ravipatel0113/IS601-850-TeamA/brand_research_1.md

 The slogan talks about our worth, We are individuals, we deserve the cup of coffee.
 No matter who you are, if you like Starbucks, then you deserve a cup of coffee.

-**Why do they choose Explorer?
+**Why do they choose Magician?
 The differentiation strategy of the brand.**
-Like The slogan. it’s not just coffee.
-It’s Starbucks.
-Starbucks has worked hard to individualize itself and so differentiate in the big and competitive market. _Explorer_ gives the key to _individualization_.
-And with the cup of coffee, they will become more unique, just like the brand.
+The Magician archetype represents transformation, innovation, and the ability to create extraordinary experiences.
+Starbucks has transformed the way people perceive and experience coffee.
+They took a simple, everyday beverage and turned it into an immersive and premium experience.

 #### Q2 Fiscal 2023 Results:
 1. Q2 Consolidated Net Revenues Up 14% to `$ 8.7 Billion`.